 Herr Jaeger’s trousers are torn at the knees, and his beautiful hand-made leather boots are scarred with deep gouges from the brutal trail.
 But there is contentment in his sunburned face, and peace in his tired eyes.
 He drinks in the sight of his strapping sons with paternal pleasure.
 “Four days of honoring the Virgin Mary is enough,” he sighs.
 “Philipp is very anxious to see his girlfriend, and, oddly enough, I am feeling the same about my wife.”

 When we break simultaneously into spasms of laughter, Gerhard comes close to blushing, but seamlessly segues from embarrassment into aphorism.
 “Time with men is good, ja?
 But we need the balance of women in life.”
 He closes his eyes, clasps my shoulder, and grins into the west wind.
-“This is all the wisdom your old father has to
+“This is all the wisdom your old father has to give you.”

 I think of the woman I’ll be meeting at the airport in Athens tomorrow evening, and how much she would have loved to see this place.
 I find myself becoming angry on her behalf, and for all women who have been told they are not worthy to walk in the Virgin’s garden.
 It is nothing less than women’s punishment for being so desirable to men, for our unfathomable need to possess them, and inevitable guilt for having succumbed to those “baser instincts”—all the obsessive stuff from which great epics are made.

 On the starboard deck, Nikos stands alone with his demons, perpetually torn between the prohibition of ravens and the temptation of serpents.
 He is staring out to sea like Odysseus caught between Scylla and Charybdis, fighting, like so many of us, that archetypal war of Contraries.